 Achievements of people in Rugby who go that extra mile for others could be celebrated with a Young Citizen Award.

-Pauline Kimber, who is a member of the Rotary Club of Rugby Saturday Breakfast, is appealing for people to nominate individuals who are an inspiration to others.
+Pauline Kimber, who is a member of the Rotary Club of Rugby Saturday Breakfast, is appealing for people to nominate individuals who are an inspriation to others.

-The Rotary International in Great Britain and Ireland (RIBI) Young Citizen Awards (YCA) in association with the BBC News Channel, showcase and celebrate the positive citizenship and important responsibilities assumed by many young people under the age of 25.
+The Rotary International in Great Britain and Ireland (RIBI) Young Citizen Awards (YCA) showcase and celebrate the positive citizenship and important responsibilities assumed by many young people under the age of 25.

-“Others are young people who have to take care of others, yet they still manage to stay cheerful, get on with their school work and still be an inspiration to others.”
+Pauline added: “Some have to take care of others, yet they still manage to stay cheerful, get on with their school work and manage to be an inspiration to others.”